 It should never be part of a parent’s job to see their little one die.
 But if it happens you can rest assured that child will have taken flight to an endless sky.

-Living forever in endless times and spaces.
-Totally surrounded by God’s true amazing graces.
-Where hope, life, peace, faith, love, and power will be their constant companions every endless hour.
+Moving forever in endless times and spaces.
+Living each eternal moment in God’s true amazing graces.
+Where hope, life, peace, faith, love, and power will be their companions every endless hour.

 As they enjoy their truly wonderful life, forever removed from each and every kind of strife.
 Looking for the day when those who live down here and belong to the Lord will join them over there.